archesproject/arches-esri-add-in/docs/index.md

    After editing a geometry the Koop service should refresh to reflect your changes in ArcGIS Pro.
 You can also view the edits immediately by clicking the 'Edit        Using Arches Resource Editor' button at the bottom of the 'Edit Resource' tab of the Add-In.

 ### Creating a New Resource
+  1. To create a new resource click 'Create Resource' in the 'Arches Project' dockpane or click the 'Create Resource' tab at the bottom of the Arches Add-In.
+  2. In the 'Create Resource' tab select resource model and node you would like to create geometry for from the 'Select a Resource' dropdown.
+Note: If you do not see any resource models listed, check the Arches server or your user permissions.
+  3. Select a geometry/geometries from the map that you would like to assign to the new resource.
+  4. Click 'Upload Geometry to Arches' to create the new resource geometry in Arches.